mdekstrand/cs533-web/assignments/A1/index.md

 4. The break down (sometimes called a {term}`disaggregation`) of completion rate by race, by the school characteristics described in “Question”, and by one additional school characteristic you select (30%).
-Give a justification for your choice of characteristic — why do you think it might be interesting?
+Give a justification for your choice of additional characteristic — why do you think it might be interesting?

     You need to show these breakdowns both numerically and graphically.